ow-mods/owml/Readme.md

 |owmlVersion|The version of OWML the mod was built for.|
 |enabled|Whether or not the mod will be loaded.|

 Each mod can have an optional config file: config.json.
-To avoid overwriting the config updating mods, config-default.json is intended to be included with mods, and is used to generate config.json if it doesn't exist.
-A config file has a list of settings in this format:
+To avoid overwriting the config when updating mods, config-default.json is intended to be included with mods, and is used to generate config.json if it doesn't exist.
+A config file has a list of settings in the following format:

 ~~~~
 {